 The most important piece of starting a small business is the business plan.
 This will outline what your business is, how you will manage it, and the costs associated with all activities.
 You will want to include in your business plan a ledger of capital and cash, as well as assets.
 In addition, the business plan should contain information on the debits and costs of the business.
 If you need accounting software for this, don’t be afraid to invest in a good program to assist you.

-For example if you are in a gym or fitness business then having a gym accounting software is an advantage.
+For example, if you are in a gym or fitness business then having a gym accounting software is an advantage.
 Having this software might take the burden off the shoulders from the account department.
-You can keep track of your overall incomes, profit/loss, and other business transactions.
+You can keep track of your overall income, profit/loss, and other business transactions.

 Technology In the Small Business